davem14/anomaly-detector-web-service/documentation/comments for indexhtml.md

-**index.html comments:**
+## index.html comments:

 This file is invoked when the user write localhost:8080 in his browser.
-As a result, the ASP system activates this index.html file which is on the wwwroot directory.
+As a result, the ASP system activates this index.html file which is on the `'wwwroot'` directory.

 This file presents a form for the user to select two CSV files and a model type.